-Wedding flowers have been with us since the beginning of time.
+Wedding flowers are one of those age old wedding traditions, that seem to have been with us since the dawn of time.
 While wedding trends come and go, flowers are always in style.
 But which wedding flowers to pick has gotten more complicated because we’ve stopped picking our flowers from our local backyard/village/forest (though we fully support this method), and instead we’ve started choosing flowers based on what we see on the “Infinite Pinterest Garden.”
 And if you’re picking your flowers on the internet (verses in your local field), that almost always means research.
+(Unlike your local forest, Pinterest loves showing you expensive, non-local, out of seasons flowers.)

 If you’ve ever searched “wedding flowers” in Pinterest, you know all about that Infinite Pinterest Garden.
 Once you get lost in it, it’s all too easy to see all the beautiful bouquets and go, “OH, I WANT THAT.”
 And while that bouquet stuffed with peonies and calla lilies looks amazing, there is no way to figure out how much something like that would actually cost, or when those flowers are even in season.